Hiking in the Abruzzo, Lazio and Molise National Park: the most beautiful itineraries for summer

 4. Val di Rose

-PNALM Trail I1 rises from the small village of Civitella Alfedena up to Passo Cavuto and the Forca Resuni Refuge, offering a magnificent and diverse route.
-After walking through a beech forest, you’ll enjoy splendid views of Lake Barrea and Monte Petroso.
-Val di Rose is known for a significant population of Apennine chamois.
-Along with the Marsican brown bear and the wolf, it represents the park’s—and the entire Apennines’—most precious wildlife.
-Because of this, the population in this area has long been monitored by ecological services to ensure its protection.
-During the summer period, access may be regulated and not freely open; participation in guided hikes scheduled in agreement with the Park Authority is required to access it.
+Trail I1 climbs from the small village of Civitella Alfedena up to Passo Cavuto and the Forca Resuni Refuge, offering a varied and memorable hike.
+After walking through a beech forest, you’ll enjoy sweeping views toward Lake Barrea and Monte Petroso.
+Val di Rose is famous for its high concentration of Apennine chamois.
+For this reason, summer access may be regulated and not freely open: to enter, you may be required to join guided hikes scheduled in agreement with the Park Authority.

-The most charismatic and famous inhabitant of the Central Apennine forests is undoubtedly the Marsican brown bear, an endemic subspecies whose core population lies largely within the boundaries of PNALM and its surroundings.
-No natural itinerary can guarantee encountering a bear.
-However, by participating in excursions offered by local guides, you have the opportunity to learn in depth about its ecology, diet, and conservation status, while also optimizing your chances of direct observation.
+The most iconic inhabitant of the Central Apennines is without doubt the Marsican brown bear, an endemic subspecies whose core population lives largely within the Park and its surroundings.
+No hike can ever guarantee a bear encounter.
+However, joining the experience Bearwatching in Abruzzo gives you the chance to learn about the bear’s ecology, diet, and conservation status—and naturally improves your chances of observing wildlife responsibly.

-The history of the Central Apennines is tightly linked to pastoralism.
-It was precisely the millennia‑long action of shepherds—more than any other human activity—that shaped the territory, transforming the natural environment for their benefit.
-This influence extended to the culture of local populations, shaping traditions, language, art, and gastronomy.
-Many of these aspects are still visible in Scanno, a small tourist center in the Abruzzo Park, made famous by photographs by Henri Cartier‑Bresson, Mario Giacomelli, Gianni Berengo Gardin, and Ferdinando Scianna.
+The history of the Central Apennines is closely tied to pastoralism.
+Over millennia, the work of shepherds—more than any other human activity—shaped this landscape and influenced local traditions, language, art, and food.
+Many of these elements are still visible in Scanno, a small mountain town made famous by photographers such as Henri Cartier-Bresson, Mario Giacomelli, Gianni Berengo Gardin, and Ferdinando Scianna.

 8. Prati d’Angro

-An easy walk in one of the park’s lesser‑known and less‑frequented areas.
-From Villavallelonga, in the north‑western sector of the Park, follow the road to the Madonna della Lanna chapel at 1,086 m a.s.l., then proceed on foot across wide clearings until you reach the Prati d’Angro refuge and the spring of the same name.
-During the drive up, it’s impossible not to notice the uninterrupted forest cover on both valley slopes.
-This is one of Italy’s most important forestry areas, both in terms of extent and forest quality.
-On the right‑hand side of the Vallelonga, the Val Cervara in its upper reaches is home to Europe’s oldest beech forest, inscribed as a UNESCO World Heritage site in 2017.
+An easy walk in one of the Park’s lesser-known and quieter areas.
+From Villavallelonga, in the north-western sector, follow the road up to the small Madonna della Lanna chapel (1,086 m a.s.l.), then continue on foot across open clearings to reach the Prati d’Angro refuge and the spring of the same name.
+Even on the drive up, it’s hard not to notice the almost continuous forest cover on both sides of the valley.
+On the right-hand side of the Vallelonga valley lies Val Cervara, whose upper slopes host Europe’s oldest beech forest, added to the UNESCO World Heritage list in 2017.